-Lithium-borate Jadar project in Serbia going towards feasibility study31.
-July 2020. / Mining
+Lithium-borate Jadar project in Serbia going towards feasibility study, Mining

 The unique mineral, Jadarite was discovered by Rio Tinto geologists in 2004 near the city of Loznica in Western Serbia.
 The Jadar deposit contains high-grade mineralisation of boron and lithium supporting a long-life operation in the first quartile of operating costs for both products.